 ECMA-262-3 in detail.
 Chapter 5.
 Functions.

-In this article we will more in detail talk about one of general ECMAScript objects — about functions.
-In particular, we will consider various types of functions, will define how this or that type influences variables object of a context and what contains a scope chain of a certain type of function.
-We will answer frequently asked questions at forums like: “is there any difference (and if is, in what?) between functions created as follows:
+In this article we will talk about one of the general ECMAScript objects — about functions.
+In particular, we will go through various types of functions, will define how each type influences variables object of a context and what is contained in the scope chain of each function.
+We will answer the frequently asked questions such as: “is there any difference (and if there are, what are they?) between functions created as follows:

 var foo = function () {